Mmmm!

 It’s a hot summer afternoon in the National Capital Region.
 But there’s a cooling breeze out on Lac Deschênes.
 Work can wait… You see yourself at the helm of a sailboat, beating into the wind, making good speed toward an island off in the distance.
 The talk onboard is about head-sail trim, navigation hazards, or simply how relaxing the sound of water lapping against a boat hull can be.
 At the end of an afternoon of social day-cruising, you gather with fellow sailors to share stories of your adventures out on the water…

-If this sounds like something you would enjoy, then you should sign up for one (or more) of our social day cruises.
-Social Day-Cruising on Lac Deschênes matches crews of all skill levels with skippers for a 3-4-hour sailing adventure on Lac Deschênes.
+If this sounds like something you would enjoy, then you can sign up for one (or more) of our social day cruises.
+Social Day-Cruising on Lac Deschênes matches crews of all skill levels with skippers for a 3-4-hour sailing adventure on the lake.
 Cruises are fun events, whether you are just getting into sailing or have years of experience and knowledge to share.

 The format is a weekly cruise on Lac Deschênes, followed by a gathering on the club deck.